Day Trading In South Africa 2023

 Day trading is fast-paced and markets move quickly, so you’ll need to keep a close eye on your position.
 With that said, try not to be drawn into making any emotionally driven decisions.
 Don’t let fear or greed interfere with your strategy.

-When you’ve reached your desired profit target or loss threshold, exit the position.
+When you’ve reached your desired price target or loss threshold, exit the position.
 You should see the outcome of your trade realised in your account balance.

 Day Trading Taxes In South Africa